con5ole/omakub_multidistro/README.md

 There are some notable missing parts:

-- Ruby fails to install
 - Typora is disabled on purpose for now
-- Alacritty is an older version than the one in ubuntu and doesn't seem to launch zellij by default (can be launched manually)
+- Alacritty is an older version than the one in ubuntu and doesn't seem to launch zellij by default (zellij can be launched manually from alacritty however)
 - neovim also uses an older version that complains about some configs